dart-lang/site-www/src/tools/diagnostic-messages.md

 If the member can't be removed, then remove the annotation.

+### part_of_different_library

+_Expected this library to be part of '{0}', not '{1}'._

+#### Description

+The analyzer produces this diagnostic when a library attempts to include a file as a part of itself when the other file is a part of a different library.

+#### Example

+Given a file named `part.dart` containing

+{% prettify dart tag=pre+code %}
+part of 'library.dart';
+{% endprettify %}

+The following code, in any file other than `library.dart`, produces this diagnostic because it attempts to include `part.dart` as a part of itself when `part.dart` is a part of a different library:

+{% prettify dart tag=pre+code %}
+part [!'package:a/part.dart'!];
+{% endprettify %}

+#### Common fixes

+If the library should be using a different file as a part, then change the URI in the part directive to be the URI of the other file.

+If the part file should be a part of this library, then update the URI (or library name) in the part-of directive to be the URI (or name) of the correct library.

 ### part_of_non_part

 _The included part '{0}' must have a part-of directive._